 Individual volunteer mentors and Youth Mentoring Organizations assist with making camp choices, completing extensive applications for both the Foundation and for the Associate Camp, and preparing campers and their families for a three to four week time away from home in remote, rugged and rustic settings.
 Without this support system, many of the campers we have served over the years would not be able to realize the actual camp experience due to cultural, familial and financial barriers.

 High Standards: JACF partners with high caliber and highly committed accredited residential summer camps.
 In addition to maintaining current accreditation through the American Camp Association, JACF has developed its own mission-driven standards and regular evaluation process to ensure that our associate camps continue to remain committed to delivering a diverse, rich and enduring life-enhancing experience to all of their campers.

-JACF also offers a “Capstone Program” to senior camper.
+JACF also offers a “Capstone Program” to our senior camper.
 Through this program, campers have the opportunity to design and implementing a community service project with the support of a volunteer advisor pre-selected by the Foundation.
 The Capstone Program asks that each camper selected pay forward through their own leadership something that they have learned by attending camp.

 Why We Do It...

-We think it was said best back in 1920’s by Dr. Charles Eliot, a trailblazing educator and president of Harvard University.
+We think it was said best back in 1920’s by Dr. Charles Eliot, a trailblazing educator, and president of Harvard University.

 “The organized summer camp is the greatest contribution America has made to education.”

 Charles Eliot, Harvard President